frcdesign/FRCDesign.org/docs/design-handbook/power-transmission/rotation.md

 # Transfer of Rotational Motion

-A power transmission is the transfer of rotational or linear motion from one system to another to transmit power.
+A guide on rotational power transmission components.
+Includes gears, belts, and chain.

 **Coming Soon**